-The InterContinental Istanbul is a luxury hotel located on the European side of Istanbul, in a commercial area near the airport but too far from the Old Town to walk there.
+InterContinental Istanbul is a luxury hotel located on the European side of Istanbul, in a commercial area near the airport but too far from the Old Town to walk there.
 In fact, it is just across the street from the Grand Hyatt reviewed below.
-The advantage of this location, other than the easy airport access, are the extraordinary views.
+The advantage of this location, other than the easy airport access, is the extraordinary views.

 The hotel is a high-rise, modern, and grand.
 Many rooms have views of the Bosphorus, and we suggest you request one of these.
 The outdoor pool here is also very luxurious and another reason to stay here.

-The Club InterContinental Lounge (pictured above), is located on the 16th floor, provides the exclusive atmosphere of a club lounge with continental breakfast, described as a lavish open buffet, snacks and drinks throughout the day and enough food in the evening to make up main-syle dishes and fill you up.
+The Club InterContinental Lounge (pictured above), is located on the 16th floor, provides the exclusive atmosphere of a club lounge with continental breakfast, described as a lavish open buffet, snacks, and drinks throughout the day, and enough food in the evening to make up main-syle dishes and fill you up.
 There is also a boardroom for those who want to hold meetings.
 The views from the lounge are back inland, away from Taksim, and down to the Bosphorus, so you can watch the boats pass up and down on this busy corridor of the deep blue sea.

 If you decide to dine outside the lounge, the City Lights Restaurant & Bar is the place to go, with incredible views from one side of the city to the other.
-This InterContinental costs 50,000 Rewards points per night and is one of the best club lounge choices in Istanbul, and is the best IHG branded hotel in Istanbul.
+This InterContinental costs 50,000 Rewards points per night and is one of the best club lounge choices in Istanbul and is the best IHG branded hotel in Istanbul.

 3. Grand Hyatt Istanbul